impleum/BreezeProject/Breeze.BreezeServer/readme.md

 - This is pre-release alpha software.
 You should only be working testnet.

 ##### Server
-After installing .NET Core, launching stratisd or stratisqt on testnet.
+After installing .NET Core, launching impleumd or impleumqt on testnet.
 Run the server and an empty configuration file will be generated for you.

 ```
 cd Breeze.BreezeServer